Lectures on Holomorphic Curves in Symplectic and Contact Geometry: Almost complex manifolds and -holomorphic curves

 Note that in general, the equation \eqref{eqn:nonlinearCR} makes sense if $u$ is only of class $C^1$ (or more generally, of Sobolev class $W^{1,p}$) rather than smooth, but it will turn out to follow from elliptic regularity (see \S\ref{sec:estimates} and \S\ref{sec:nonlinear}) that $J$-holomorphic curves are \emph{always} smooth if $J$ is smooth---we will therefore assume smoothness whenever convenient.
 Equation~\eqref{eqn:nonlinearCR} is a nonlinear first-order PDE, often called the \defin{nonlinear Cauchy-Riemann equation}.
 If you are not accustomed to PDEs expressed in geometric notation, you may prefer to view it as follows: choose holomorphic local coordinates $s + it$ on a subset of $\Sigma$, so $j \p_s = \p_t$ and $j \p_t = -\p_s$ (note that we're assuming the integrability of~$j$).
 Then \eqref{eqn:nonlinearCR} is locally equivalent to the equation

 \begin{notation} We will sometimes write $u : (\Sigma,j) \to (M,J)$ to mean that $u : \Sigma \to M$ is a map satisfying \eqref{eqn:nonlinearCR}.
-When the domain is the open unit ball $B \subset \CC$ (or any other open subset of~$\CC$) and we say $u : B \to M$ is $J$-holomorphic without specifying the complex structure of the domain, then the standard complex structure is implied, i.e.~$u$ is a pseudoholomorphic map $(B,i) \to (M,J)$ and thus satisfies \eqref{eqn:nonlinearCR2}. \end{notation}
+When the domain is the open unit ball $B \subset \CC$ (or any other open subset of~$\CC$) and we say $u : B \to M$ is $J$-holomorphic without specifying the complex structure of the domain, then the standard complex structure is implied, i.e.~$u$ is a pseudoholomorphic map $(B,i) \to (M,J)$ and thus satisfies \eqref{eqn:nonlinearCR2}.
+The symbol $B_r$ for $r > 0$ will be used to denote the open ball of radius $r$ in $(\CC,i)$. \end{notation}

-Note that the standard Cauchy-Riemann equation for maps $u : \CC \to \CC^n$ can be written as $\p_s u + i \p_t u = 0$, thus \eqref{eqn:nonlinearCR2} can be viewed as a perturbation of this.
-In fact, due to Exercise~\ref{EX:Jstandard} one can always choose coordinates near a point $p \in M$ so that $J(p)$ is identified with the standard complex structure; then in a sufficiently small neighborhood of~$p$, \eqref{eqn:nonlinearCR2} really is a \emph{small} perturbation of the usual Cauchy-Riemann equation.
+Note that the standard Cauchy-Riemann equation for maps $u : \CC \to \CC^n$ can be written as $\p_s u + i\, \p_t u = 0$, thus \eqref{eqn:nonlinearCR2} can be viewed as a perturbation of this.
+In fact, due to Exercise~\ref{EX:Jstandard}, one can always choose coordinates near a point $p \in M$ so that $J(p)$ is identified with the standard complex structure; then in a sufficiently small neighborhood of~$p$, \eqref{eqn:nonlinearCR2} really is a \emph{small} perturbation of the usual Cauchy-Riemann equation.
 We'll make considerable use of this perspective in the following.
 Here is a summary of the most important results we aim to prove in this chapter.